-To some, viewing cherry blossoms at a cemetery is somewhat bizarre.
-However, to the Japanese sakura symbolizes life and short lived beauty.
+To some, viewing cherry blossoms at a cemetery may seem somewhat bizarre.
+However, to the Japanese sakura symbolizes life and short-lived beauty.
 It is so fragile that it reaches its peak fast and disappears fast.
 It reminds us that every beginning has an end and that life is beautiful yet very short.
-Also, the Japanese mythology often associates cherry blossoms with death; one legend says that originally the flowers of the tree were white; after the body was buried beneath, the tree sucked up the blood and the petals turned pink.
-So taking a stroll in the cemetery, viewing cheery blossoms can be a magical time that is food for the soul.
+Also, the Japanese mythology often associates cherry blossoms with death; one legend says that originally the flowers of the tree were white; after a body was buried beneath, the tree sucked up the blood and the petals turned pink.
+So taking a stroll in a cemetery while viewing cheery blossoms can be a magical time that is food for the soul.

-The grounds of the cemetery have hundreds of Somei Yoshino cherry trees, the most common sakura variety in Japan, and is very peaceful place to take a walk.
-The cherry trees along the avenue are one of the oldest as the place was miraculously safe from the WWII fire bombings.
-Therefore, they were even higher than the area’s buildings.
+The grounds of the cemetery have hundreds of Somei Yoshino cherry trees, the most common sakura variety in Japan, and is a very peaceful place to take a walk.
+The cherry trees along the avenue are some of the oldest, as the place was miraculously saved from the WWII fire bombings.
+The trees were even higher than the area’s buildings.

 Where to Eat